 Dr. Hettrick received her PhD in Physical Therapy from Nova Southeastern University.

-Dr. Hettrick is board certified as a Certified Wound Specialist from the American Board of Wound Management (ABWM), Advanced Wound Care Certified (AWCC) through National Alliance of Wound Care and Ostomy (NAWCO) and is a Certified Lymphedema Therapist by the Academy of Lymphatic Studies (ACOLS).
-Dr. Hettrick holds a dual certification as a Wound and Lymphedema Therapist from the International Lymphedema and Wound Training Institute (ILWTI) and she earned her LANA credential from the Lymphology Association of North America.
-Dr. Hettrick also completed the APTA’s Clinical Instructional Education and Credentialing Program in September 2012 and is a credentialed Clinical Instructor.
+Dr. Hettrick is board certified as a Certified Wound Specialist (CWS) from the American Board of Wound Management (ABWM), Advanced Wound Care Certified (AWCC) through National Alliance of Wound Care and Ostomy (NAWCO) and is a Certified Lymphedema Therapist (CLT) by the Academy of Lymphatic Studies (ACOLS).
+Dr. Hettrick holds a dual certification as a Lymphedema and Wound Therapist (CLWT) from the International Lymphedema and Wound Training Institute (ILWTI) and she earned her LANA credential from the Lymphology Association of North America.
+Dr. Hettrick also completed the APTA’s Clinical Instructional Education and Credentialing Program and is a credentialed Clinical Instructor.
 She is an Experiential Learning Fellow by the National Society for Experiential Education and a Comprehensive Oncology Rehabilitation Expert (CORE) through ILWTI.

-Dr. Hettrick is the course leader for both PHT 6722 and PHT 6707, which are part of year-one curriculum of the NSU DPT program, and PHT 6834, part of the second-year clinical education curriculum.
+Dr. Hettrick is the course leader for both PHT 6722 Integumentary PT and PHT 6707 Gerontology, which are part of year-one curriculum of the NSU DPT program, and PHT 6834 Clinical Practicum III, part of the second-year clinical education curriculum.
 She is also a Resident Mentor for the Physical Therapy Faculty Residency Program.
-Additionally, she assists coordinating and teaching PHT 6725 Cardiovascular and Pulmonary PT, PHT 6813 Gender Health, PHT 6815 Physical Agents, PHT 6717 Systems Management I, PHT 6807 Systems Management II and PHT 6920 Applied Clinical Decision Making.
+Additionally, she assists coordinating and teaching PHT 6725 Cardiovascular and Pulmonary PT, PHT 6813 Gender Health, PHT 6815 Physical Agents, PHT 6717 Systems Management I, PHT 6807 Systems Management II and PHT 6920 Systems Management IV Applied Clinical Decision Making.

 Scholarly Activities and Interests